Purvi-6605/Task4/README.md

  **Tools and Libraries Used**

-Python 3.x
+1.Python 3.x

-Pandas – Data handling and preprocessing
+2.Pandas – Data handling and preprocessing

-Scikit-learn – Logistic Regression model, evaluation metrics
+3.Scikit-learn – Logistic Regression model, evaluation metrics

-Matplotlib – Data visualization
+4.Matplotlib – Data visualization

 **Task Steps**

-Import and Preprocess the Dataset
+1.Import and Preprocess the Dataset

   Loaded dataset from Kaggle CSV file.

   Dropped unnecessary columns (id, Unnamed: 32).

   Encoded target column (M → 1, B → 0).

-Train-Test Split
+2.Train-Test Split

   Split data into 80% training and 20% testing sets using train_test_split.

-Feature Standardization
+3.Feature Standardization

   Applied StandardScaler to normalize features.

-Fit the Logistic Regression Model
+4.Fit the Logistic Regression Model

   Trained the model using LogisticRegression from Scikit-learn.

-Evaluate the Model
+5.Evaluate the Model

   Calculated Confusion Matrix.

   Generated Classification Report with precision, recall, and F1-score.

   Plotted ROC Curve and calculated AUC score.

-Threshold Tuning
+6.Threshold Tuning

   Modified decision threshold from the default 0.5 to observe changes in classification performance.

-Sigmoid Function Explanation
+7.Sigmoid Function Explanation

   Plotted the sigmoid function to visualize how Logistic Regression maps values to probabilities.

  **How to Run**

-Download the dataset from Kaggle and save it as breast_cancer.csv.
+1.Download the dataset from Kaggle and save it as breast_cancer.csv.

-Install required libraries:
+2.Install required libraries:

    pip install pandas numpy matplotlib scikit-learn

-Run the Python script:
+3.Run the Python script:

   python logistic_regression_task4.py

 **What I Learned**